Paul-Dempsey/pachde1/README.md

 All pachde-One modules have Light, Dark, and High Contrast themes, and allow you to choose whether to follow the Rack UI theme or the _Use dark panels_ option.
 Right click to choose a theme and tracking option.
-If you want all the #d one modules to use a consistent theme, you can send the theme to all the peers in the patch at the time.
+If you want all the #d one modules to use a consistent theme, you can send the theme to all the peer pachde1 modules in the patch.

 #d One modules also come with caps on the screws for an elegant look.
 All screws are removable if you're more relaxed about your Rack and not worried about the panels falling out.